 17. We are confident that we will give you a high quality service but our code of professional conduct requires us to have a formal complaints procedure.
 If at any time you are not entirely happy with the way things are going, or our bill, you are entitled to complain.
 Please let the person dealing with your matter know straight away.
 Any complaint would be dealt with by either Peter Read or Colin Cooper.
 A copy of our complaints procedure is available on request.
 You have the right to complain to the Legal Ombudsman within six months from the end of our complaints process at PO Box 6806, Wolverhampton WV1 9WJ if you are still not satisfied at its conclusion.
 The complaint must be made within six years of the alleged act/omission or three years from when you should have known about the complaint.
 The Ombudsman will not accept complaints where the act or date of awareness were before 6 October 2010.
 You may also have a right to object to a bill by applying to the court for an assessment of the bill under part III of the Solicitors Act 1974.

-18. After completing a matter we are entitled to keep your papers and personal data for as long as we reasonably require.
+18. After completing a matter, we need to keep your papers (including personal data) for regulatory and evidential reasons and by accepting our terms of business you are consenting to this.
+On request we will send you any personal data we have not already removed or destroyed.
 Whilst not obliged to do so, we will normally keep our file of papers for at least six years (or one year if the matter was not completed) on the understanding that we have your authority to destroy the file six years after sending you our final bill (or one year if the matter was not completed).

 19. We will not be liable for any losses, claims and delays or to repay any money in our client account lost through a banking failure or due to fraud.